tralfamadude/pdf_trio/data_prep/ft_data_prep/README.md

 A sub-subdirectory called staging/ is created to hold .ft files, one for each PDF for which text could be extracted.
-These staging files and directory can be deleted after `prep_all_fasttext.sh` is run; they are useful for inspecting extracted text.
+These staging files and directory can be deleted after `prep_all_fasttext.sh` is run; they are useful for inspecting extracted text because the training file itself does not contain doc IDs.
+The staging directory is emptied at the start of a run.

+Speed: about 8 docs per second are processed.

 Then do FastText training and evaluation example:
 ```